rahulshankariyer/PortolioProject/README.md

 <a href = "https://github.com/AlexTheAnalyst/PortfolioProjects"> Nashville Housing Dataset </a>

 Just like in Project 1, imported the data into Microsoft SQL Server Management Studio.
-I then cleaned the data using the queries in the below SQL file:
+I then performed data cleaning using the following steps as shown in the queries in the below SQL file:

+1. Converting SaleDate field to the datatype 'date'
+2. Populating the Property Address data by using self join and removing the nulls
+3. Splitting PropertyAddress field into Address and City fields
+4. Splitting OwnerAddress field into OwnerSplitAddress, OwnerSplitCity & OwnerSplitState fields
+5. Changing SoldAsVacant field values from 'Y' to 'Yes' and from 'N' to 'No'
+6. Removing duplicate rows
+7. Removing unused columns

 <a href = "Project 3/Nashville Housing.sql"> Nashville Housing.sql </a>